Quickstart Guide to Military Space-A Flights

 • Category 4: Unaccompanied dependents on EML or whose sponsor is deployed 30+ consecutive days.

 • Category 5: Unaccompanied command-sponsored and non-command sponsored dependents of service members stationed outside the contiguous United States (OCONUS).
+Also, members traveling under permissive TDY orders for purposes other than house hunting.

 • Category 6: Retirees, Reservists, veterans with a permanent service-connected disability rated as total (100% disabled veterans), and surviving spouses of retirees and service members who died while on active duty, inactive duty training, or annual training status.